CURRENT RECORDS as at April 2019

 There are still a few records that were in the 2012 revision had been shot at Club Target Days and not Tournaments or Matches, which are displayed in PURPLE.
 We would like to replace these with valid scores, so if you have a score for any of these records, however old, please tell the Regional Records Officer, who will review all suggestions.
 Scores do not need to be higher than the record shown in Purple, but must comply with requirements (see below) so evidence will be required to show they were shot at an event rather than a club target day - that might be a copy of a Club or County Record sheet, or a results sheet.

-The recompiled Records can be read by clicking on the links below.
+Current Records can be read by clicking on the links below.
 Recent ratified claims are added from time to time.
-Records which have been incorporated since the 2012 compilation are displayed in RED.
-Records known to have been shot on Club Target Days are in PURPLE.

-If you wish to claim a score that is larger than the record listed in the Records, please send your claim to the SCAS Target Records Officer together with evidence that the achievement met the required conditions for a new record using one of the methods below.
+If you wish to claim a score that is larger than the record listed in the Records, please send your claim, within Two Months of being shot, to the SCAS Target Records Officer together with evidence that the achievement met the required conditions for a new record (see 'Rules and Policies') using one of the methods below...

 Rules and Policies:

 Records can only be claimed by affiliated SCAS members, either as a direct member, or as an associate through a club/county.

 Regional Records may only be claimed for scores shot at Tournaments, or properly organised Matches where at least two opposing teams are taking part and are present on the same field, which in all cases must be organised and controlled in accordance with the Archery GB Rules of Shooting.
 In particular an appropriate level of judging must have been enforced, and claimants must not have recorded their own scores.